How it works

 Encrypted data

-All personal data (names, email addresses) is encrypted on the server.
+All personal data (names, email addresses) is encrypted.

 -